stilt0n/blog-posts/posts/totally-speculative-job-advice.md

 # Totally Speculative Job Advice

 It seems like one of the basic requirements of being a programmer is having the irritating need to give everyone who has touched a computer career advice.
 I don't know exactly how it works out this way, because I didn't exactly get asked for career advice in any of my interviews.
-But someone must have put two and two together and realized that I am exactly the sort of prick who would write an obnoxious blog post giving out programming advice.
+But someone must have put two and two together and realized that I am exactly the sort of prick who would write an obnoxious blog post giving out advice.
 The rest is history.
 But that's enough intro.

 ## 1. No one knows shit about this